Ahmed0684/Requirment.md/Requirement.md

 Detailed requirements:

-Users can rate a product by selecting between 1 to 5 stars, and Rating options should be interactive and visually intuitive, also Users can submit a rating without leaving written feedback.
+Users can rate a product by selecting between 1 and 5 stars, rating options should be interactive and visually intuitive.
+Users can also submit a rating without leaving written feedback.

 2. Age Verification for Alcoholic Products